- Exfoliation is the process of removing dead skin cells from the surface of the skin to reveal a brighter complexion.

 - Increased dryness

-As a general rule, those with dry skin should avoid exfoliating masks with salicylic acid as it tends to dry out and thin the skin.
+As a general rule, those with dry skin should avoid exfoliating masks with salicylic acid as it tends to dry out the skin.

 Alternatives to Exfoliating Masks